ellakoa/postcard-poem/content/posts/watch-the-dog-autumns-walk.md

   Before winter sweeps them all away
   Watch the dog race indoors
   With muddy coat and muddy paws

+  Skies darken day by day
+  Storm clouds dark shades of grey
+  Autumn winds are on the way
 alignPoemLeft: false
 address: |-
   Watch the Dog